top of page

 Search Results

-21 results found with an empty search
+19 results found with an empty search

-• Key Information | QuantQualUk
+• Centralised Retirement Proposition | QuantQualUk

 • About Us | QuantQualUk

 Learn about QuantQual’s commitment to transparent, research-driven investment insights for financial advisers.
 Meet our team and explore our mission.
 QuantQual is a specialist portfolio research and consultancy firm dedicated to supporting independent financial advisers (IFAs) with outsourced investment research, fund recommendations, and comprehensive due diligence reports.
 Our mission is to streamline your investment research, strengthen client reporting, and help mitigate risk by enhancing your research capabilities.
 Tailored Solutions for IFAs At QuantQual, we work closely with your team, seamlessly integrating with your current processes to construct or align our solutions with your Centralised Investment Propositions (CIP), Centralised Retirement Propositions (CRP), and client segmentation strategies.
 This approach ensures you save time while delivering clear, actionable insights to your clients.
 Clear, Client-Centric Communication We understand the critical role of clear communication for financial advisers and their clients.
 With extensive experience working in and with financial advisory teams, our experts craft each document, focusing on clarity and readability.
 Our reports are designed from the end client’s perspective, with accessible summaries and straightforward language in updates, reviews and mailings.
-About Us Delivering Clarity Through Independent Analysis Meet the Team Gillian Lamb Director and Head of Business Gillian launched QuantQual in 2022 to offer outsourced investment research to the adviser market that is fully independent.
+About Us Delivering Clarity Through Independent Analysis Meet key members of the Team Gillian Lamb Director and Head of Business Gillian launched QuantQual in 2022 to offer outsourced investment research to the adviser market that is fully independent.
 Gillian manages the QuantQual company strategy and all operations, covering a wide range of duties to ensure we meet our key business goals.
 Responsible for financial, staffing and wider operational decisions, Gillian oversees the company’s processes and policies.
 Working across departments with all staff, Gillian allocates resources to QuantQual’s projects and clients.
 Her research and development experience (over 25 years both within and beyond financial services) extends to cover our due diligence reporting with fund groups, supporting the Investment Director and Client Services team.
 Matthew Dewsnap IMC, Cert.PFS Investment Director Matthew joined QuantQual in 2022 as a Partner and Lead Analyst, where he leads the development of our quantitative screening models and oversees the final stage of our qualitative assessments.
 He brings valuable, hands-on experience in financial planning, having previously managed the Centralised Investment Proposition (CIP) and portfolios for a regional IFA with £250 million in assets under management.
 This background gives him a deep understanding of the practical needs and challenges faced by financial advisers, ensuring that QuantQual’s insights remain relevant, implementable, and aligned with real-world advisory work.
 Jon Baker Director & Head of IFA Propositions After 20 years working for life companies, Jon spent ten years working at large regional IFA, Jelf Financial Planning.
 He was part of the management team and responsible for marketing and communications, proposition development, and he chaired the Investment Committee.
 When the business was taken over by Mercer, Jon took the opportunity to build on his practical experience and become a consultant to the IFA community specialising in investment governance, research, and proposition development.
 He has worked with IFA businesses and sits on four IFA Investment Committees.
 Jon joined forces with QuantQual in 2024.
 Bashar Aboush Investment Analyst Bashar joined QuantQual in August 2025, having previously served as Head of Investments and Head of Dealing in earlier roles.
 With over 25 years of experience in financial services, he has managed investment portfolios for clients on an advisory and discretionary basis, navigating a wide range of market conditions and regulatory changes over the years.
 This experience has taught him that focusing on clients’ long-term objectives rather than short-term results is paramount to successful investing.
 Bashar’s strengths lie in assessing stock market risks and understanding the needs of financial advisers and their clients.
 He plays a key role in supporting Jon Baker in delivering outstanding service to IFAs, while also working closely with Matthew Dewsnap on fund and portfolio research.
 Bashar holds a Certificate in Investment Management from the Chartered Institute for Securities & Investment (CISI).

 • Contact QuantQual | Expert Investment Insights & Portfolio Support

-• Blog | QuantQualUk
+• Terms and Conditions | QuantQualUk

 • Search Results | QuantQualUk